 Broadband infrastructure projects involving fiber buildout that are eligible for State Aid for Library Construction funds should meet the following criteria:

 A: Yes.
 Participation in a coordinated project with a Library System to provide broadband services to several library buildings does not preclude a library from submitting an individual application.

-A: No. Commissioner Regulations specifically exclude “routine maintenance” from eligible funding categories.
-Projects with emphasis on repair and/or building upkeep and tasks that need to be done on an annual basis are generally considered to be routine maintenance.
+A: No. Commissioner Regulations specifically exclude "routine maintenance" from eligible funding categories.
+Projects that include repair and/or building upkeep and tasks that need to be done on an annual basis are generally considered to be routine maintenance.
 This includes tasks that involve keeping any sort of mechanical, plumbing or electrical device in working order (preventive maintenance).